+Scissors tool

-Scissors XTensions software adds the Scissors tool to the Tools palette.
-You can use the Scissors tool to cut the outline of a box and turn it into a line, or to cut a line or text path into two.
+Use the Scissors tool to cut the outline of a box and turn it into a line, or to cut a line or text path into two.

-When the Scissors XTensions software is loaded, the Scissors tool displays in the QuarkXPress Tools palette.
+The Scissors tool displays in the QuarkXPress Tools palette.
 To use the Scissors tool:

-- 1 Select the Scissors tool . - When a picture box is cut, it is converted to a Bézier line.
-As a result, the contents of the box are not retained after the cut is made. - When a text box is cut, it is converted to a text path. - When a text path is cut, it is converted into two linked text paths. - 2 Select the Select Point tool [TM] and click and drag the point to adjust it.
+- 1. Select the Scissors tool . - When a picture box is cut, it is converted to a Bézier line.
+As a result, the contents of the box are not retained after the cut is made. - When a text box is cut, it is converted to a text path. - When a text path is cut, it is converted into two linked text paths. - 2.
+Select the Select Point tool ▶ and click and drag the point to adjust it.